Army-Navy "E" Award: Criteria

 All factories engaged in war production were eligible to receive the award.
 Government as well as privately owned plants were eligible, as were contractors.

 Although the award was granted to industry, one academic institution and one individual received it.
 Iowa State College (now Iowa State University) received the award for its contribution to the production of uranium for the Manhattan Project.
-Dr. Harley A. Wilhelm received the award for inventing the Ames process for the extraction, purification and mass production of uranium for the Manhattan Project, which occurred at Iowa State College.
+Harley A. Wilhelm received the award for inventing the Ames process for the extraction, purification and mass production of uranium for the Manhattan Project, which occurred at Iowa State College.

 Some factors which were considered in selecting recipients were: